autarch/intro-to-go-class/README.md

 The `present` binary will be installed as `$HOME/go/bin/present`.

-You can run `present` from the root of the repo, which contains the `intro-to-go.slide` file.
-Open up the URL that `present` gives you and you'll see a link to open the slides.
+You can run `present` from the root of this repo, which contains the `intro-to-go.slide` file.
+Open up the URL that `present` gives you and you'll see a link for `intro-to-go.slide`.
+Click on that to open the slides.